DSA-IITJ-2024/ideathon-code-submission-b22mt024/README.md

 D) 1 xl file

 **How to Use**
-1. Make sure that two CSV files and 3 code files are placed in the same folder.
+1. Make sure that two csv files and 3 code files are placed in same folder.
-2. open cmd in the folder where all files are placed.
+2. open cmd in the folder all files are placed.
-3. Use the following commands
+3. Use the following comands
       To Compile: -
           Dijkstra: - "gcc -w dijkstra.c -o dijkstra"
           Bellman-Ford: - "gcc -w Bellman.c -o bellman"
           Floyd: - "gcc -w floyd.c -o floyd"

-        Ensure to include "-w" while compiling to avoid errors.
+        make sure to include "-w" while compiling to avoid any errors.

       To Execute: -
           Dijkstra: -"dijkstra"